ThizThizzyDizzy/resource-spawner/README.md

 Provides random locations from the surface in a given square

-Provided locations are the highest solid block at each x/z value, as described in [World#GetHighestBlockAt](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/World.html#getHighestBlockAt(int,int))
+Initial locations are the highest solid block at each x/z value, as described in [World#GetHighestBlockAt](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/World.html#getHighestBlockAt(int,int))

 ##### Settings